What This Looks Like at the End of a Workday

 Do you store or analyze my entries?

 No. Your entries stay on your device unless you choose to export them.
+Clock Out is built to be private by design.

 Try It Tonight